20 Common Decorating Tips You Should Always Ignore

 Your home should be a sanctuary, a place that provides respite from the chaos of your everyday life.
 However, for many people—particularly those who adhere to every design rule in the book—many of the design tips reiterated on blogs, TV shows, shelter magazines, and even designers themselves can actually make spaces less comfortable, less functional, and less put-together.
 Before you waste hours poring over Pinterest or eliminate a chunk of your savings by having a designer reassess your space, familiarize yourself with all the common decorating tips you should definitely ignore.
+And if you're ready to upgrade your space, start with these 50 Great Ways to Make Your Home Less Boring.

 Your home has to have a specific style.